-I can tell that you don’t want to let her go but it would be better to concentrate on finding someone closer to home to develop a close, meaningful relationship with than pin your hopes on someone who, by the sound of it, has no intention of settling down for a long while.
+I can tell that you don’t want to let her go but it would be better to concentrate on finding someone closer to home to develop a close, meaningful relationship with than pinning your hopes on someone who, by the sound of it, has no intention of settling down for a long while.

 Q: Why does my boyfriend keep fighting with me for a long time about the same topic and always wants me to do something his way?
 Does he really love me?

 A: Without knowing what the topic you are arguing about is, it’s impossible to say.
-He may well love you but feel that you are being unreasonable – and that, long term, is likely to kill the relationship.
+He may well love you but feel that you are being unreasonable – and that, long-term, is likely to kill the relationship.

-What is the issue you are fighting about – if it’s an important one you need to find common ground and negotiate a solution.
+What is the issue you are fighting about?
+If it’s an important one you need to find common ground and negotiate a solution.

 If neither of you will concede, then perhaps it is time to part.

-If he is being controlling and abusive and trying to bully you into something you do not want to do, you would be better off without him in any case.
+If he is controlling and abusive and trying to bully you into something you do not want to do, you would be better off without him in any case.